Requirements for the Major and Minor in Political Science (POL)

 The minor in Political Science is organized around one of the four programs of study listed for the major and must be approved by the Department's director of undergraduate studies.

-- Six POL courses numbered 200 or higher (excluding POL 201), of which at least three must be at the upper-division level.
-At least four of the courses must be in one of the programs of study listed above.
+- Five POL courses numbered 200 or higher (excluding POL 201), of which at least three must be at the upper-division level.
+At least three of the courses must be in one of the programs of study listed above.

 In the accelerated B.A./M.A. in Public Policy, students complete the B.A. in Political Science and the M.A. in Public Policy in five years.
 To apply, students must be majors in political science at Stony Brook who have completed 60 credits toward their degree with a minimum GPA of 3.0.